JJ5421/wearable-biosensors-ros2/README.md

 8. Outstanding question of whether or not the bags are corrupted by a sudden power-off

-For vernier respiration belt
+THE FOLLOWING IS OLD PACKAGE RELATED INFORMATION TO RUN BASIC ROS2 FUNCTIONALITY For vernier respiration belt
 ```bash
 ros2 run vernier_respiration_belt vernier_respiration_belt_node